 Native advertising opens the door to the creation of click-through opportunities on websites where your target market consumes content.
-Native advertising receives 10x more clicks compared to the other forms of online advertising.
+Native advertising receives 10x more clicks compared to other forms of online advertising.

 The advantages of native advertising are as follows:

-- Providing quality content that contributes value.
+- Provide quality content that contributes value.

 - Leveraging smart distribution through the right publishers.

 The characteristics of launching successful content discovery campaigns through native advertising can be summarized in five steps:

 - Set a goal: Determine a specific goal and define the key metrics to measure progress.

 - Right-fit content: To build content campaigns with the potential to inspire action.

 - Preparation for the launch: Launch preparation involves selecting content, audience filters, and budget parameters.